What’s with FBN and the bees?

-Obviously, bumblebees can and do fly.
-Calculations based on fixed-wing studies or simplified linear oscillating airfoil wings fail to show how enough lift can be generated to get the huge mass of a bumblebee, compared to its wing size, off the ground.
+It’s known that Bumblebees fly, but calculations based on fixed-wing studies or simplified linear oscillating airfoil wings fail to show how enough lift can be generated to get the huge mass of a bumblebee, compared to its wing size, off the ground.
 That’s not surprising because the bumblebees’ wings are not fixed, but moving.
 They are also not simple airfoils like an airplane wing and they don’t move in a simple way.
 A number of studies have been conducted to try to understand this bee’s unique method of flying.

 Learning how bumblebees fly requires taking into consideration the roughness and flexibility of their wings.
 Bumblebees actually have 4 wings with a larger pair in front and a smaller pair in back fastened to the front wings by a series of tiny hooks.
 As the wings move, they bend and create airflow separation and an effect called dynamic stall which results in a large air vortex above the wing.
 These vortices provide greater lift with minimal energy.